-How to be mortgage free and retiring earlyBy Money Mage · · Retire Early, Mortgage, Frugality, Fruggles
+How to be mortgage free and retiring earlyBy Money Mage · · Retire Early, Mortgage, Frugality, Fruggles, Financial Independence

-You have no mortgage at 35?
+You are mortgage free at 35?
 You are thinking about retiring early?

 Most people would say ‘madness’!

 Most 35-year-olds are stuck in rented or a few years into their first mortgage.
-Very few own their home outright.
+Very few experience mortgage freedom.